 Daily Prices for Agency Mortgage Backed Securities (MBS).

-Overview: DIH provides evaluated prices on a comprehensive set of agency mortgage backed securities (MBS) and non-agency collateralized mortgage obligations (CMO).
+Overview: DIH provides evaluated prices on a comprehensive set of agency mortgage backed securities (MBS).

 Coverage: We currently cover approximately one (1) million securities.

 History: Most of our mortgage backed securities data goes as far back as the security’s issue date.